helmutkemper/iotmaker.docker.builder/doc.md

 #### SetGitSshPassword

-English: Sets the password for the ssh key for private git repositories.
+English: Sets the password for the ssh key for private git repositories\.

 ```
 Note: